Bean Soup with Cheddar Cornmeal Dumplings

 - For dumplings, in a small bowl, combine the flour, cornmeal and salt.
 Stir in milk and cheese just until moistened.
 Drop by tablespoonfuls onto simmering soup.

-- Cover and simmer for 15 minutes or until a toothpick inserted near the center of a dumpling comes out clean (do not lift cover while simmering).
-Yield: 2 servings.
+- Cover and simmer for 15 minutes or until a toothpick inserted in the center of a dumpling comes out clean (do not lift cover while simmering).

 Editor’s Note: As a substitute for 1/3 cup of self-rising flour, place 1/2 teaspoon baking powder and 1/8 teaspoon salt in a measuring cup.
 Add all-purpose flour to measure 1/3 cup.